weimeilin79/gs-redpanda-k8s/mm2-2-schema-registry/step1.md

 Welcome to the lab!
-Here, we'll dive deep into migrating your schema registry, shifting from Confluent to Redpanda.
-If you're curious about data replication to a new cluster, refer to this [lab]().
+Here, we'll dive into migrating your schema registry, shifting from Confluent to Redpanda.
+If you're curious about data replication to a new cluster, refer to this [lab](https://killercoda.com/redpanda/scenario/mm2-1-replication).

+### Initial Environment
 Let's first get a feel for our environment.
 Fire this up:
 ```
 docker ps --format '{{.Names}}'